15 Plants That Repel Flies

 In this post, we’ll cover plants that repel flies and provide simple tips for using them to keep your home fly-free.
 Read on to learn more!

-Do you find yourself frequently swatting away annoying flies from your home, garden, or patio?
+Do you frequently swat away annoying flies from your home, garden, or patio?

 If so, you’re not alone!
 Flies can be pesky and annoying, but you don’t have to resign yourself to living in their presence.